Dumaguete Cathedral: History

-In 1898, the Recollects left when the revolution broke out prior to the war, leaving the seculars again in-charge of the parish.
+In 1898, the Recollects left when the Philippine Revolution broke out prior to the Philippine-American War, leaving the seculars again in-charge of the parish.
 The Recollects returned in 1909 and one of the watchtowers was installed again with a belfry.
 The church of Dumaguete became a cathedral when its eponymous diocese was founded in 1955.
 At present, the cathedral and the lone surviving watchtower-belfry at its southeastern side, are two of the most known landmarks of Dumaguete and Negros Oriental.

+Campanario

+The detached 1879 Campanario, the belfry on one of the watchtowers of the cathedral, had been used to warn against Moro invaders in the 1800 Spanish–Moro conflict.
+It is one of the oldest heritage landmarks of Dumaguete and Central Visayas.
+On November 23, 2023, Msgr.
+Julius Perpetuo Heruela, chair of the Commission on Church Cultural Heritage announced the Important Cultural Property historical marker installation at the Campanario.
+On May 29, 2024, the National Museum of the Philippines granted ₱9-M funds for the belfry conservation and restoration of cultural property project.
+The renovation, reinforcement and retrofitting will be a joint undertaking of the NMP, the Diocese of Dumaguete, and the local government.